Why do I need Heat Resistant Tape or Strong Heat Resistant Tape?

-When creating your design using Infusible Ink Pens & Markers, Heat Resistant Tape holds your design in place during heat transfer, to prevent your design from lifting, or undesirable transfer results.
-When creating your design using Infusible Ink Transfer Sheets, you only need Heat Resistant Tape when pressing with Cricut EasyPress Mini.
+When transferring Infusible Ink Marker designs, Heat Resistant Tape holds your design in place during heat transfer process to prevent undesirable transfer results.
+Use Heat Resistant Tape to secure Transfer Sheet designs to mugs and coasters*, and whenever you use Cricut EasyPress Mini.

 Why do I need to use a lint roller?
 I don’t see any lint fibers on my blank.

-Most fabrics have lint fibers on them not visible to the naked eye.
-Thoroughly lint-roll your entire blank, especially the area that will come into contact with the Cricut EasyPress heat plate.
-This will prevent lint from being pressed into the blank, causing the dye in the lint to infuse unwanted blue speckles into your blank.
+Most substrates, especially fabrics, have lint fibers invisible to the naked eye.
+Thoroughly lint-roll your entire blank, especially the area that will be in contact with the heat plate.
+This will prevent lint from being pressed, causing dye from lint to infuse unwanted blue speckles into your blank.

 Why do I need to use butcher paper and white cardstock?

-Because the ink converts into a gas during the heat transfer process, it could bond with adjacent items or layers.
-Butcher paper and cardstock act as a barrier to protect your blank, Cricut EasyPress Mat, and Cricut EasyPress heat plate from unwanted transfer.
-The paper also helps capture any moisture that is released during the pressing process.
+Infusible Ink converts into a gas during the heat transfer process, and it can bond with adjacent items or layers.
+Butcher paper and cardstock act as a barrier to protect your blank, mat, and heat plate from unwanted transfer.
+The paper also helps capture any moisture released during the pressing process.
 Infusible Ink Transfer Sheets come with an equal number of protective paper sheets.
 However, if you plan to cut smaller images from Infusible Ink sheets rather than using full-sheet designs, you will need more butcher paper.
-It is recommended that each sheet of butcher paper be used one time only, especially if any of the design transfers onto the butcher paper.
+It is recommended that each sheet of butcher paper be used one time only, especially if design transfers onto the butcher paper.

 Why do I need laser copy paper?

-When creating a design using Infusible Ink Pens or Markers, your design must first be drawn on laser copy paper and not directly onto the blank.
+When creating a design using Infusible Ink Pens or Markers, it must be drawn on laser copy paper, and not directly onto the blank.
 (Because you will need to Mirror your design, using a Cricut smart cutting machine is recommended.)
-The laser paper is then used as the sheet to transfer your design to your blank.
-We recommend laser copy paper because it is designed to handle a high level of heat.
-It also has a special coating that helps keep Infusible Ink drawings from bleeding, so you get a clean transfer.
+The laser copy paper is then used as the sheet to transfer your design to your blank.
+We recommend laser copy paper because it is designed to handle high heat temperatures.
+It also has a special coating that helps keep Infusible Ink drawings from bleeding, resulting in a clean transfer.